Osun State: Transportation

+Osogbo is on the 1067 mm Cape Gauge the Western Line north from Lagos to Kano.

 Local Government Areas

 Osun State is divided into three federal senatorial districts, each of which is composed of two administrative zones.
 The state consists of thirty Local Government Areas and Area offices, the primary (third-tier) unit of government in Nigeria.

 Osun State's 30 Local Government Area headquarters:

 List of current Local Government Area Chairmen.